irparaja/aws-ebs-snapshots-lambda/README.md

 ## Tags The Snapshots Are Given Automatically

 CreatedOn: The date it was created.
 Required to make cross-region backups.
 DeleteOn: The date the snapshot should be deleted.
-Type: With the keyword 'Automated'
+Type: With the keyword 'Automated'.

 ## Tags You Can Use On Snapshots